-Activities and exercises in warm water (hydrotherapy) can give a person greater range of motion and help to relax muscles.
+Hydrotherapy can give a person greater range of motion and help to relax muscles.
 The buoyant nature of the water supports the body assisting to maximise a person’s abilities.
 Hydrotherapy is considered an incredibly beneficial form of exercise for people with neuromuscular conditions as it can assist with maintaining flexibility, mobility and strength.

-We currently run two, one hour sessions each Thursday at the Women’s and Children’s Hospital at no cost for clients of Muscular Dystrophy South Australia.
-To be eligible to take part in hydrotherapy, clients undertake an initial dry land assessment with the neuro-physiotherapist who can assess if the hydrotherapy sessions will be suitable.
-The sessions are very popular and clients report that not only is hydrotherapy beneficial but the session also provides a positive social setting for people to connect with others with a neuromuscular condition.
+Muscular Dystrophy South Australia currently runs two, one hour sessions each Thursday at the Women’s and Children’s Hospital at no cost to our clients.
+To be eligible to take part in hydrotherapy, clients undertake an initial dry land assessment with the neuro-physiotherapist who can assess if the hydrotherapy program will be suitable.
+The sessions are very popular and clients report that not only is hydrotherapy beneficial but it also provides a positive social setting for people to connect with others with a neuromuscular condition.